Butternut squash is to fall as zucchini is to summer: There’s always a lot of it, and a lot to do with it.

 Repeat until all 12 of the tortillas are filled.
 Pour the remaining sauce over the enchiladas and sprinkle the remaining cheese on top.

-7 Bake the enchiladas: Bake for 25 minutes at 375ºF, or until the cheese melts and the enchiladas are hot all the way through.
+Bake for 25 minutes at 375oF, or until the cheese melts and the enchiladas are hot all the way through.
 Serve with the garnishes of your choice.